The Chapel Choir of the Royal Hospital

 The Royal Hospital Chelsea, home of the Chelsea Pensioners, has employed a Chapel Choir since its founding in the late 17th Century.
 Led by its Organist and Director of Music, William Vann, since 2012, the Chapel Choir’s members regularly perform with many of the world's leading consort groups, such as The English Concert, Stile Antico, The Tallis Scholars, and Monteverdi Choir, and the choir includes members of The Sixteen and the BBC Singers.

 The Choir sings Choral Matins in the Wren Chapel at the Royal Hospital Chelsea every Sunday at 11am (a service which is open to the general public), and provides the music at carol services, weddings and other events at RH.
-The choir, led by William Vann, has made four recordings since 2016 (another four will follow in 2021-22).
+The choir, led by William Vann, has made seven recordings since 2016 (another will follow in 2024).
 Two of these have additionally featured performances by the Chelsea Pensioners themselves: Carols from Chelsea, described as “spotless” by The Guardian, and In Remembrance, which marked the centenary of the WW1 Armistice, both on the SOMM Recordings label.
-The other two discs are collections of works by Ralph Vaughan-Williams on the Albion Records label.

 This choir's regular concerts at the Royal Hospital are always popular sell-outs: it is also available for concerts and other events outside the Royal Hospital.
 Read a review about their 2013 Concert Series performance.